-Juvenile Dolly Varden use Lower Competition Creek as rearing habitat during the ice-free season (Bradley and Ott 2018).
+Juvenile Dolly Varden have historically used Lower Competition Creek as rearing habitat during the ice-free season (Bradley and Ott 2018).
 In 2000, fyke nets were used to catch fish moving either upstream or downstream in early July and late July.
 Catches yielded four juvenile Arctic grayling and 38 juvenile Dolly Varden (Weber Scannell and Ott 2006).

-Minnow trap data collected from 2000 to 2002 and from 2014 to 2019 are presented in Figure 19.
-The CPUE has been highly variable with a low of two fish/day in 2000 and a high of 47 fish/day in 2016.
-Generally, the CPUE was higher from 2014 to 2019 and may reflect a higher number of fish using this section of the creek due to degraded water quality conditions in the upper part of the drainage (e.g., Upper Competition Creek).
+Minnow trap data collected from 2000 to 2002 and from 2014 to 2021 are presented in Figure 19.
+The CPUE has been highly variable since 2014 with a low of zero fish caught in 2021 and a high of 47 fish in 2016.
+Generally, the CPUE was higher from 2014 to 2019 than in 2000-2002.
+This may reflect a higher number of fish using this section of the creek due to degraded water quality conditions in the upper part of the drainage (e.g., Upper Competition Creek).
+However, water quality was visibly poorer in 2021, which may be why no fish were caught during the early August sampling event.
+Additional minnow trapping occurred in late August and no fish were caught.

 Figure 19.
 Catch per unit of effort for juvenile Dolly Varden in Lower Competition Creek.
+No sampling occurred in 2020.

 The length frequency distribution of juvenile Dolly Varden in Lower Competition Creek is presented in Figure 20.
 There appear to be at least two year classes (most likely 1+ and 2+) which dominate the catch, and a small number of larger fish (multiple age classes).
 Data presented in Figure 20 include the minnow trap and the fyke net catches.
-Length frequency distribution is similar between the two sample periods (2000-2002 and 2014-2019).
+Length frequency distribution is similar between the two sample periods (2000-2002 and 2014-2021).